What Does a Background Check After Offer Letter Mean?

 Very few states expressly prohibit pre-offer background checks.
 However, very few companies will perform this practice due to the potential legal issues it may cause.

 In some cases, a failed background check may be the result of a mistaken identity.
-In this case, it is important to know how to fix your background check mistake as soon as possible.
+In this case, it is important to know how to clear up the mistake as soon as possible.
 This will usually entail contacting the background check agency and providing identity verification, often with a photo ID and a social security number.

-The background check is usually the last step in the hiring process, so very little will happen after.
-In most cases the job offer will have been extended before the background check so the only thing left to do is accept the job and begin training.
+The background check is usually the last step in the hiring process, so very little will happen after that.
+In most cases, the job offer will have been extended before the background check so the only thing left to do is accept the job and begin training.

 When it comes to teaching background checks the steps immediately following a successful check will vary based on the state and school district.